Saman-VDR/Envy24HT/README.md

 <h3>Removing driver:</h3>

-If you want to remove the driver, you have to unload the kext (twice) and remove the directory where the kext is located.
-Open the terminal and type (copy/paste from here) the following:
+If you want to remove the driver, you have to unload the kext and remove the directory where the kext is located.<br>

-sudo kextunload /System/Library/Extensions/Envy24HTPCIAudioDriver.kext > /dev/null
+Open the terminal and type (copy/paste) the following:

-sudo kextunload /System/Library/Extensions/Envy24HTPCIAudioDriver.kext > /dev/null
-sudo rm -R /System/Library/Extensions/Envy24HTPCIAudioDriver.kext
+sudo kextunload /System/Library/Extensions/Envy24HTPCIAudioDriver.kext > /dev/null && sudo rm -R /System/Library/Extensions/Envy24HTPCIAudioDriver.kext<br>

 <h3>Disclaimer: </h3>